chrismatthews939/DataEng-Learning-Journal/1. Data Fundamentals/Topic-4-Introduction-to-reliable-data-architectures.md

 ## Topic 4 Reflections
 Previously I've just made up diagrams to try and visualise processes to a user but now I have a better grasp of the best practices I will think about the type of diagram best suited for the job.
 I've learned in this module that most of my work is in the data processing layer.
 Knowing this will enable me to better design solutions by seperating from the other layers.
+Improve how I visualise the DPs I work on for the users

 ## Topic 4 Apply Task 1
 ...